canonical/ubuntu-mir/README.md

 TODO-B:     to the additional responsibilities implied by static builds.

 TODO-A: - not a rust package, no extra constraints to consider in that regard
-TODO-B: - rust package that has all dependencies vendored
+TODO-B: - Rust package that has all dependencies vendored.
+It does neither
-TODO-B: - rust package does not have X-Cargo-Built-Using (after build)
+TODO-B:   have *Built-Using (after build).
+Nor does the biuld log indicate
+TODO-B:   built-in sources that are missed to be reported as Built-Using.

-TODO-B: - rust package does use dh_cargo (dh ... --buildsystem cargo)
+TODO: - rust package using dh_cargo (dh ... --buildsystem cargo)

 TODO-A: - Includes vendored code, the package has documented how to refresh this
 TODO-A:   code at <TBD>